| Len Norris, for those not in the know, was the editorial cartoonist

 mass and proximity to the sun - I'm a dust speck in the Oort

+cloud.
 The Vancouver Sun published annually collections of Norris'

 past year of cartoons.
 Norris was a local themes editorial cartoonist,